Abby7LIU/DNSC-6211-Programming-for-Business-Analytics/README.md

 d.
 Explain CLT in your own words in one or two sentences based on your answers to parts b and c.

+## Homework 3

+ Use the file **kicksfootball.csv** for this assignment.

+Coach Trayvon kept a record of all field goals that Melvin attempted in practice sessions and practice matches.

+### Part A

+How would you describe Melvin’s overall record?
+Describe your prediction regarding Melvin’s attempts at field goals?
+(Hint: make this easy on yourselves by sticking to computing simple probabilities; I don’t want anything more sophisticated than that)

+### Part B

+Do Melvin’s attempts in matches differ from his performance in practice?
+Use the handout I have provided for logistic regression for this question.

+a) Write out the logistic function for i.
+Practice, and

+ii.
+Matches

+1. b)  What is the probability of Melvin scoring a goal when he kicks from 20, 40 and 60 yards in

+   practice?

+2. c)  What is the probability of Melvin scoring a goal when he kicks from 20, 40 and 60 yards in

+   matches?

+### Part C

+Using ggplot, plot the logistic models for his performance in matches as well as in practice **in a single**

+**plot**.
+Make sure that the plot has a title, labels for X and Y axes, and a legend.